 1 – Amalgam fillings are stronger than composite fillings.
 We recommend amalgam fillings on the back teeth because that is where the majority of the forces are when you bite down.
 Since amalgam is made of various metals, it is a very strong material.
 Composite resin fillings wear down faster than amalgam fillings and need to be replaced more often.

 2 – Composite fillings are more expensive than amalgam fillings.
-At my dental school, we charge $88 for a large amalgam filling in a back tooth and $135 for a large composite filling in a back tooth.
-Our prices are usually about 50-70% the cost of private practice fees.
+In the area where I practice in central Virginia, the average fee for a large (three-surface) amalgam filling in a back tooth is $198.
+For the same filling to be a white composite resin filling, the cost would be $274.
 If you’re on a tight budget, amalgam may be your best choice.
+If you are curious about fees in the United States, you can visit Fair Health Consumer.

 3 – Amalgam fillings last longer than composite fillings.
 I’m sure that with future technological advancements, composite fillings will probably last as long as amalgam fillings someday.
-But for right now, if you want your filling to last a long time, you should choose amalgam.
+There are newer types of composite resin filling materials that can help white fillings last longer than they had previously.
+Some bioactive filling materials, such as Activa, can exchange calcium and fluoride ions with the tooth structure to help strengthen and protect the tooth-filling interface.
 To learn more about the duration of each type of filling you can read this post on my blog: Which Type of Filling Lasts Longer, White or Silver?

 4 – Composite fillings are less noticeable than silver amalgam fillings.
 If you get an amalgam filling on a back tooth, most likely only you and your dentist will notice it.
 But if you don’t like seeing silver in your mouth at all, then a composite filling is probably the way to go.